Maria Popova: Curator's Code

 In 2012, Popova created The Curator's Code, a project (now suspended) by Popova with input from designer Kelli Anderson.
 The Curator's Code is a code of conduct for curators on the web to use.
 This proposed method is an attempt to codify source attribution on the internet to ensure that the intellectual labor of information discovery is honored.
 Under the code, the "via" symbol indicates direct discovery, where the "hat tip" symbol indicates an indirect link of discovery.

 Personal life

 Popova has sought to maintain a degree of personal anonymity, with emphasis on her writing rather than on herself.

-Popova has participated in amateur bodybuilding.
-She states in an interview that she "fell into" the world of bodybuilding during her freshman year at the University of Pennsylvania when her dormitory's resident adviser recommended that she compete in a bodybuilding show, although she no longer competes.